PROVOCATION

 SOLUTION

-Development of a full equestrian center in Manhattan Borough will provide an alternative opportunity for training when those living in the area are unable to get access to their horses.
-Scheduled time on mechanical horses will offer precision knowledge of their form and techniques, easily shared remotely with their coaches for instant correction and improvement.
+Establishing a comprehensive equestrian center in Manhattan will create a much-needed local training alternative for riders who lack regular access to their horses.
+Scheduled sessions on advanced mechanical horses will enable riders to precisely refine their form and techniques, with real-time feedback easily shared remotely with coaches to accelerate improvement.

 MISSION